h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 ## Android

 - **[Auter](https://github.com/Zephrys/Auter)** - An android app that allows that makes auto rickshaw rides safer.
 Uses the Aadhar API along with Parse.com as backend.
-Users can verify drivers and send out alerts incase of emergencies.
+Users can verify drivers and send out alerts in case of emergencies.
 Inspiration was to solve the public transport problem in New Delhi.

 ## Chrome Extensions